HussamGoda/belly-button-challenge/README.md

 # belly-button-challenge

-The repo "belly-button-challenge" is created to address the requirements of Module 14 challenge (Interactive Visualization).
+The repo "belly-button-challenge" was created to address the requirements of the Module 14 challenge (Interactive Visualization).

 Inside the repo, the following are included.